ccahsh/BRAIN/BRAIN/Scripts/PREPROCESSING (DONE)/SINGLE_SET_ANALYSIS/README.md

 Tumor segmentation requires T1w, T2w, T1ce, and FLAIR files.
 T2w could be used only for tumor segmentation.

 Modules and libaries for tumor segmentation DeepBrainSeg may not be applicable in some devices.
 I am currently finding alternatives for those cases, while finalizing the architecture for the prediction algorithm.
+(Additional Comment: the tumor segmentation algorithm needs to be changed)